Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 Limitations of Use: The indication does not include use of FTC/TAF in individuals at risk of HIV-1 from receptive vaginal sex because effectiveness in this population has not been evaluated.

-DISCOVER: Once Daily FTC/TAF vs FTC/TDF for HIV-1 PrEP in MSM and TGW
+DISCOVER: FTC/TAF vs FTC/TDF for HIV-1 PrEP in MSM and TGW

 A diagram of a number of times